Astrantia carniolica: Taxonomy

 The specific epithet carniolica, meaning 'coming from Carniola'.
 Carniola was a historical region that comprised parts of present-day Slovenia.
-Which geographically distinguishes this distinguishes this species from its other relative Astrantia bavarica(from Germany).
+Which geographically distinguishes this species from its other relative Astrantia bavarica(from Germany).

 Astrantia carniolica was originally described and published by Franz Xavier von Wulfen in 1778, in Volume 31 of 'Florae Austriacae, sive plantarum selectarum in Austriae archiducatu sponte crescentium, icones, ad vivum coloratae, et descriptionibus, ac synononymis illustratae.' (commonly known as Fl.
 Austriac.
 (Jacquin)).

 It is sometimes known as the 'carnic masterwort', or 'Red Masterwort'.

 Its Finnish common name is "Alppitähtiputki".

 It was verified by United States Department of Agriculture and the Agricultural Research Service on 30 October 1996 and then updated on the 17 June 2008.

 Astrantia carniolica is an accepted name by the RHS.

 Distribution and habitat

 It is native to the south-eastern Alps in Europe.

 Range

 It has been found in Austria, Bosnia and Herzegovina, Croatia, Italy and Slovenia.

 In Slovenia, it has been found in the Julian Alps and near Bohinj lake.